 The Plan's investment in the Master Trust is recorded at an amount equal to the Plan's interest in the underlying investments of the Master Trust.
 Investments of the Master Trust are stated at fair value.
-Shares of registered investment company funds are valued at the net asset value as reported by the fund at year-end.
+Shares of registered investment Company funds are valued at the net asset value as reported by the fund at year-end.
 Common and preferred stock are stated at fair value based on published market closing prices.
 Investments in fixed income securities are valued by a pricing service which determines valuations of normal institutionalized trading units of such securities using methods based upon market transactions for comparable securities and various relationships between securities which are generally recognized by institutional traders, or at fair value as determined in good faith by the Trustee of the Trust.
 The fair value of the common collective trusts are valued at the closing net asset value on the last business day of the year.
-Limited partnerships are valued at estimated fair value based on information received from the investment advisor.
+Limited partnerships are valued at estimated fair value based on fair value as reported in the audited financial statements.
+Real estate trusts are valued at estimated fair value based on information received from the investment advisor.
 Purchases and sales of securities are recorded on a trade-date basis.
 Interest income is recorded on the accrual basis.
 Dividends are recorded on the ex-dividend date.

-As described by Accounting Standards Codification ("ASC") 946-210-45 through 946-210-55 Reporting of Fully Benefit-Responsive Investment Contacts, investments relating to fully benefit responsive investment contracts held by a defined-contribution plan are to be reported at fair value.
+As described by Accounting Standards Codification ("ASC") 946-210-45 through 946-210-55, Reporting of Fully Benefit-Responsive Investment Contracts, investments relating to fully benefit responsive investment contracts held by a defined-contribution plan are to be reported at fair value.
 However, contract value is the relevant measurement criteria for that portion of the net assets available for benefits of a defined-contribution plan attributable to fully benefit-responsive investment contracts because contract value is the amount participants would receive if they were to initiate permitted transactions under the terms of the Plan.
 As required by the ASC, the statements of assets available for benefits present the fair value of the Master Trust's investment in the Stable Value Option (Note 6) and the adjustment from fair value to contract value.
 The statement of changes in assets available for benefits is prepared on a contract value basis.